-Day 2 - In the heart of Parmigiano and Balsamic Vinegar production
+Day 2 - In the Heart of Parmigiano and Balsamic Vinegar Production

-After an informative and tasty visit to a Parmigiano Reggiano cheese “caseificio”, we stop in Parma for a few hours and embark in a 'gourmet tour' of the town’s tastiest shops!
+After an informative and tasty visit to a Parmigiano Reggiano cheese “caseificio”, we stop in Parma for a few hours and embark on a “gourmet tour” if the town’s tastiest shops!
 How many different DOP appellations of prosciutto and salami can there be?
-Well, that is what we'll find out while doing a walking tour of Parma, where a local guide will take us through a tasty discovery of some of the most renowned DOP products such as prosciutto di Parma, Culatello di Zibello, various cheeses and olive oil, to name a few.
-You will certainly appreciate walking that tour to avoid "rolling" on the bus after having tasted so many good things.
-Then we will move on to the area of the Lambrusco Reggiano DOC, in the valley of the Enza river.
-We will visit the wine museum, have a look at the balsamic vinegar cellars and the vineyards, and conclude our visit by a tasting of wines, balsamic vinegars and local food.
+Well, that is what we will find out while on a walking tour of Parma, where a local guide will take us through a tasty journey of some of the most renowned DOP products such as prosciutto di Parma, Culatello di Zibello, various cheeses and olive oil.
+You will certainly appreciate the walking aspect of the tour after having indulged in so much amazing food.

-Culatello: the King of cured meats
+Culatello: The King of Cured Meats

-The town of Fontanellato with our local guide
+The Town of Fontanellato with our Local Guide

-Day 3 - The legend of the Ferrari Maranello
+Day 3 - The Legend of the Ferrari Maranello

-Arrival at Ferrari in Maranello where we will visit the Ferrari Museum where those that are interested can hit the road driving the Ferrari California (for an extra charge).
-We will have free time in the trendy Maranello village and then on to our next experience: a treat of Modena balsamic vinegar - Aceto Balsamico di Modena), which Italy considers to be its “black gold”.
+We arrive at Ferrari in Maranello where we will visit the Ferrari Museum where those that are interested can hit the road driving the Ferrari California (for an extra charge).
+We will have free time in the trendy Maranello village and then move on to our next experience: a treat of Modena balsamic vinegar (Aceto Balsamico di Modena), which Italy considers to be its “black gold”.

 Modena DOP Balsamic Vinegar